Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class11/README.md

 4) Visualize our phylogenetic tree, along with CA/HA labels to see if we detect evidence of an HA USA300 strain responsible for healthcare infections

 ```
+#Phylogenetic analyis of MRSA community and healthcare isolate genomes
 #Install packages if you don't have them already
 install.packages("phytools")
 install.packages("ggplot2")